JimDuggan/aimsir17/README.md

 ### aimsir17
 Irish Weather Data from Ireland's [Weather Observing Stations](https://www.met.ie/climate/weather-observing-stations) in 2017.
-It now includes energy generation data for 2017.
+It now includes energy generation data for 2017 in the tibble *eirgrid17*.

 Hourly records from January-December based on the following weather observation stations: